plasticbandit/plasticbandit/README.md

 - 👋 Hi, I’m @plasticbandit
-- 👀 I’m interested in beautiful, functional web design.
+- 👀 I’m interested in beautiful, functional web design
-- 🌱 I’m currently learning Contemporary Web Design at Durham College.
+- 🌱 I’m currently learning Contemporary Web Design at Durham College
-- 💞️ I’m looking to collaborate on meaningful work for the betterment of our planet.
+- 💞️ I’m looking to collaborate on meaningful work or fun projects
-- 📫 How to reach me: nicola.mcfadden@nicolamaydesign.ca.
+- 📫 How to reach me: nicola.mcfadden@nicolamaydesign.ca

 <!---
 plasticbandit/plasticbandit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.